Yunxiang-Li/Cpp_Primer/Chapter 4. Expressions/Chapter 4. Expressions.md

 **Explain the difference between prefix and postfix increment.**

+The postfix operators increment(or decrement) the operand but yield a copy of the original, unchanged value as its result.

+The prefix operators return the object itself as an lvalue.

+The postfix operators return a copy of the object's original value as an rvalue.

 ## Exercise 4.18

 **What would happen if the while loop on page 148 that prints the elements from a vector used the prefix increment operator?**